bozoputer/superSimpleWebsite/README.md

 #A (super) Simple Website

-Creating a basic website for a budding designer's portfolio.
+Creating a basic website for an imaginary budding designer's portfolio.